ciriuspet_logo Cirius Petpedia

 ConditionHow Obesity Contributes

-Type 2 diabetes mellitusFat cells increase insulin resistance; obese cats are 2–4× more likely to develop diabetes
+Type 2 diabetes mellitusFat cells increase insulin resistance; obese cats are 2–4× more likely to develop diabetes.
+If your cat has already been diagnosed, see our complete guide to feline diabetes symptoms, insulin therapy, and remission.

 Feline lower urinary tract disease (FLUTD)Sedentary lifestyle combined with low water intake concentrates urine and promotes crystal formation